rmqlife/rmqlife.github.io/_posts/2020-10-16-gnome-settings.md

 Mozc uses F7 to overwrtite Katakana.
 Remember to put English Keyboard as primary input method so that you can use ctrl+blank to toggle it with others.
 And ctrl+shift can toggle between others.

+There is conflict between fcitx and the VS Code Editor when downloading it from snap store.
+So it is recommended to use Microsoft's deb package.